matthew-via-music/codesearch/README.md

-## LAMP/CRUD Stack with Authentication/Authorisation and Search.
+## LAMP Stack CRUD with Authentication/Authorisation and Search

 #### Stack
 - PHP